tartachyov/crosslike.us/v.3 prompt/plugin-claude3.7/README.md

 1. Click on the extension icon in your Chrome toolbar
 2. If it's your first time, you'll see the setup screen
 3. Navigate to LinkedIn.com
-4. Look for the floating button (LP) on the right side of the page
+4. Look for the floating button (CL) on the right side of the page
 5. Click the button to open the plugin interface
 6. Complete the setup process:
    - Enter your email, password, and LinkedIn profile URL